Frequently Asked Questions about Bitvise SSH Server

 When you log in using password authentication, the SSH server conveys your password to Windows, and your login session is created in a way which allows Windows to access EFS-encrypted files, and pass your login credentials to other Windows computers in the network, providing you with access to network shares.

-When you log in using public key authentication, Bitvise SSH Server versions 5.50 and higher are able to create your login session without the SSH server knowing your account password.
+When you log in using public key authentication, the SSH Server can create the Windows account login session without knowing the account password.
 However, a login session created this way does not have credentials necessary to access EFS-encrypted files and network shares.

 If you only need access to network shares (but not EFS-encrypted files), another way is to configure the SSH server, through per-group or per-account settings, to explicitly establish connections to one or more network shares, by providing network share access credentials in the SSH server's configuration.
 This can be done through the Windows file shares section of an account or group settings entry, in Advanced SSH server settings.